telecom-se/hpp/lab1/README.md

 As we are relying on free software and we want to measure the number of CPU cycles for a single function, we will opt for another alternative offered by the [FTTW software](http://www.fftw.org/download.html), that is its Cycles counter module.

 > Task : For k in {10 ..
 28}, measure the estimated CPU cycles per linked list element required to traverse the linked list of memory size 2^k - as built at the previous task.

-## Prefecthing and CPU pipelines

-## Cache page size and line length through padding effects

-## Random read vs sequential read
+What do you observe ?
+Why ?

+You will now try to see how the size of the structure influence this result.

+> Task : Same as previous task BUT change `NPAD` from `0` to `15`.
+What do you observe w.r.t. the figure when `NPAD == 0`?
+What can you make as a hypothesis ?

+> Task : In order to confirm your thought - or guide you if you are clueless - plot the cache-misses ratio using the `perf` software.
+Hint: you can make stat on the events `cache-misses` and `cache-references` in order to have the ratio of cache-misses.
+What do you conclude ?
+What is the additional observation you couldn't make in the previous task ?

+## From left-to-right or right-to-left ?

+We want to compare the previous results for a different traversal of the linked list.
+We have traverse the link sequentially, from left to right.
+The question is whether the direction of the walk influence the results.

+> Task : Re-run the previous experiments for both `NPAD`values, but sequentially traverse the linked list from end to start.
+What do you conclude ?

+## Sequential vs Random Read Walks and influence of prefetching

+Would it be from left-to-right or right-to-left, we have traverse the linked list in a predictable pattern.
+What happens if you randomly traverse that list, i.e. we jump from one cell to another with no specific predictable order ?

+In order to do so, you will have to first "shuffle" the linked list (i.e. to wire the cells in no particular predicable order).

+> Task : Set `NPAD`to `0`, and see for the different values of `k`, the correlation between CPU cycles and cache-misses ratio.
+Plot the differences between sequential and random walks in the list.
+Can you explain what you get ?

+## Branch prediction

-## Side remarks on instructions caches
+## Side remarks
+On instruction caches.
+On write behaviours.